-NOTE: NCHFA's underwriter should be notified of any changes to the funding profile prior to scheduling closing to prevent closing delays.
+NOTE: NCHFA's CPLP loan underwriter should be notified of any changes to the funding profile as described above to prevent closing delays.

 Residual Income and Cash Flow

 Because home ownership frequently requires funds to maintain the home as well as to respond to unforeseen repairs and other household expenses, borrowers must be able to demonstrate that they will have adequate residual income on a monthly basis after all housing expenses (payment, interest, taxes, insurance, maintenance, HOA, utilities, maintenance), revolving debts, and child care expenses are considered.